sail-sg/hloenv/docs/examples.rst

     * - gids
       - Sub computation ID the HloInstruction belongs to, 0 means in main computation.

+    * - normalized_num_group_inst
+      - If an HloInstruction is inside a sub-computation, normalized_num_group_inst is the reciprocal of the total number of instructions in a sub-computation.
+This can serve as a weighting parameter for an instruction's impact

     * - num_users
       - Number of HloInstructions that uses the result of this HloInstruction